Princess of Wales’s parents attend day eight of Wimbledon

 Last year, the Princess of Wales presented the Wimbledon men’s final trophy to Carlos Alcaraz, in her second public engagement since she announced her cancer diagnosis.

-Comedians Sir Lenny and Mr McIntyre were also seen on day eight of the championships.
+Comedians Sir Lenny and McIntyre were also seen on day eight of the championships.

+Cricketer Sir James Anderson shook hands with Wimbledon veteran Roger Federer in the Royal Box, with Federer’s old tennis rival Novak Djokovic in action on day eight.

+Katie Boulter was also on Centre Court to watch her fiance Alex De Minaur in action against the Serb, as King Frederik X of Denmark and cricketer Joe Root watched on from the Royal Box.

 Broadcaster Gabby Logan was another famous face spotted at the grounds of the tournament on Monday.